| Hear, See Coach Hazell Live

 * RV lots will open Friday at 6 p.m.
 ET

-* All lots except D & T will open Saturday eight hours prior to kickoff, but no earlier than 7 a.m.
+* All lots except D and T will open Saturday eight hours prior to kickoff, but no earlier than 7 a.m.
 ET

-* Lots D & T will open Saturday eight hours prior to kickoff, but no earlier than 8 a.m.
+* Lots D, T and B will open Saturday eight hours prior to kickoff, but no earlier than 8 a.m.
 ET

 For complete traffic and parking information, as well as the latest construction notices and maps, click here.

-Back for 2014 is the 211° Session, beginning 2 hours and 11 minutes before kickoff in Mackey Arena.
-The Purdue "All-American" Marching Band will march into Mackey and perform a 45-minute concert.
-The football team also will be in attendance and, upon leaving, will walk through the Boilermaker Crossing en route to its locker room.
+Back for 2015 is the 211° Session, beginning 2 hours and 11 minutes before kickoff in Mackey Arena.
+The Purdue "All-American" Marching Band will march into Mackey and perform a concert.
+The football team also will be in attendance and, upon leaving, will walk through Boilermaker Crossing en route to its locker room.

-Concession stands outside Ross-Ade open three hours prior to game time.
-Inside stands open 90 minutes before kickoff.
+Smashers inside Mackey Arena will open three hours prior to game time.
+Stands inside Ross-Ade Stadium will open 90 minutes before kickoff.
 All fountain sodas are refillable in two sizes - 22 and 32 ounces - as are coffee and hot chocolate in a 16-ounce travel mug.
 A souvenir 85-ounce refillable tub of Purdue alum Orville Redenbacher popcorn is available.
 Refills are available throughout the concourse, and there are two express refill areas near sections 109 and 120.
 For more information on concessions, which are handled by Learfield Levy Foodservice, click here.

 The gates to Ross-Ade will open 90 minutes before kickoff.
 The Ross-Ade Pavilion will open two hours prior to the start of each game.
 Fans entering the stadium can expect to have their bags searched at the gates.
 Some items are not allowed in Ross-Ade, including (but not limited to): umbrellas; pets; noisemakers or irritants; seat backs not provided by the stadium; alcoholic beverages, coolers, cans, bottles or food; flags, banners, large signs or any item that may block the view of others; and objects that interfere with the comfort of other fans.
 Also, Ross-Ade is a smoke- and tobacco-free environment.
 Tobacco use, in any form, is not allowed inside the stadium.

-New this season is the Ross-Ade Stadium South End Zone Patio, available to football season-ticket holders and Purdue students who have purchased the VIP Card.
-It opens 90 minutes before kickoff and closes at the end of the game.
-Season-ticket and VIP Card holders should use their access card for entry to the area via Gate A and Gate N from outside the stadium or from the bottom of sections 101 and 129 from inside the stadium.
-For a complete explanation of entry and access procedures, click here.
-Space is limited to 1,500 fans at a time.
+Football season-ticket holders and Purdue students who are members of the Ross-Ade Brigade may visit the South End Zone Patio with their access card and purchase tailgate food and beverages.
+The patio opens 90 minutes before kickoff and closes at the end of the game.
+Fans can enter via Gate A and Gate N from outside the stadium or from the bottom of sections 101 and 129 from inside the stadium.

 The patio features a tent, pergolas and an array of patio-style furniture, including tables with umbrellas.
 Fans will be able to purchase typical tailgate food and beverage, including beer and wine.
-Six 46-inch televisions will be mounted throughout.
+Televisions are mounted throughout.

-The Boilermaker Special, Purdue's official mascot, will park front and center of the 16,000-square foot area.
-The space will be gated, with four entrances - two on the east side and two on the west - with attractive landscaping, flags and banners that pay tribute to the Boilermakers' Cradle of Quarterbacks and Den of Defensive Ends traditions.
+The Boilermaker Special parks front and center of the 16,000-square foot area.
+The space is gated, with four entrances - two on the east side and two on the west - with attractive landscaping, flags and banners that pay tribute to the Boilermakers' Cradle of Quarterbacks and Den of Defensive Ends traditions.